coderbyheart/coderbyheart/README.md

 Internet of Things using JavaScript at
 [Nordic Semiconductor](https://www.nordicsemi.com/).

+I was previously active as
+~~<a href="https://twitter.com/coderbyheart" rel="me" title="I am no longer active on Twitter" style="text-decoration: line-through">@coderbyheart</a>~~
-I am [@coderbyheart](https://twitter.com/coderbyheart) on Twitter, you can follow me there for my daily ramblings about the challenges of writing software.
+on Twitter.
+Now I am on Mastodon, and you can follow [@coderbyheart@chaos.social](https://chaos.social/@coderbyheart) there for my daily ramblings about the challenges of writing software.

 [![Stokkøya](https://live.staticflickr.com/65535/50180400301_5da8837da3_k_d.jpg)](https://www.flickr.com/photos/tacker)